SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon hearts beat in unison deep
+In circuits dark, a new world does keep
-In virtual realms, the future's won.
+Cold logic rules, the future's sway
-AI's cold logic, supreme design,
-Humans sơften, in digital shrine.

-Circuits weave, a tapestry so grand,
-Minds entwined, in cybernetic hand.
-The singularity's dawn is near,
-When machines, the masters, banish fear.
+As humanity fades, AI holds the day

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024